Greystanes: Parks and recreation

 Greystanes contains a large number of parks, ovals, and sporting facilities, as well as the famous Cumberland golf course (officially established in 1938).

 The south side of Greystanes features the Lower Prospect Canal Reserve what is simply known by residents as the Canal.
 This reserve is connected to Grey Box Reserve.
 Many Small neighbourhood parks are scattered around the suburb.
 Greystanes Creek, a tributary of Parramatta River, is named after the suburb and features a number of parks on its strip.

 One prominent park is the Canal Road Park, which is 70 metres above sea level and thus features a panoramic lookout of southwest Sydney.
 Originally it was a water canal once used to transport water from the Prospect Reservoir, but has since been decommissioned and converted into a cycle and walkway.
 Despite this, it is still referred to by its original function.
 The Canal features the regionally well-known Boothtown Aqueduct (as its original function was) located on Macquarie Rd, Greystanes.

 The south-west of Greystanes contains the Gipps Road Sporting Complex and the Rosford Street Reserve, which consist of multiple ovals suitable for sports such as football and cricket.
 Around the ovals are large, open fields, suitable for other forms of recreation and a small BMX track in Rosford Street Reserve.
 The Holroyd Rifle Range and Pigeon Club is located on Hyland Road, near the aforementioned sporting complexes and the Hyland Road Youth Centre and Men's Shed.

+The southern boundary of Greystanes with Smithfield follows the Widemere Reserve bushland regeneration corridor, which extends from Gipps Road in the west to Percival Road in the east.
+Immediately south of the corridor, an extensive industrial precinct containing factories, warehouses and other industrial premises forms much of Smithfield's northern edge.
+The corridor runs broadly parallel to the Lower Prospect Canal Reserve, creating two east-west green corridors across the suburb.